Get your next remote job on LaraJobs.

 Introduction

-PHP provides a plethora of built-in functions, with str_replace() being one of the my favorite.
+PHP provides a plethora of built-in functions, with str_replace() being one of my favorites.

 This function is fundamental to handling and manipulating strings, playing an essential role in many PHP applications.